 Engagers can sometimes fall off after you put them on.
-The reason why composite falls off of the porcelain is the etching and bonding agent.
+The reason why composite falls off is usually a failure of the etching and bonding agent.

-The most common cause for why an engager might fall off when removing the aligner, is that the composite is not fully adhering to the tooth.
+The most common cause for why an engager might fall off when removing the aligner, is that the composite has not fully adhered to the tooth.

-- Plaque might prevent the etch from working
+- Plaque might be preventing the etch from working

 - The tooth could be a restoration

 - Lubricant from the engager template could have accidentally smeared on the tooth

 - Compressed air that is used to dry the tooth is contaminated with oil or water

 - There is an excess of moisture or saliva